jqwik-team/jqwik/documentation/src/docs/include/customized-parameter-generation.md

 **Caveat:**

-Up to version `1.7.4`, it was possible that the provider method's return type was broader than the property method's parameter type.
+Between versions `1.8.0` and `1.9.1`, matching  the provider method's return type to the parameter type was very strict.
-Since version `1.8.0` this is no longer the case.
-That's why the following code _will now fail at runtime_ with a `CannotFindArbitraryException`:
+That's why the following code _would fail at runtime_ with a `CannotFindArbitraryException`:

 ```java
 @Property